hmito/esj73web/venue_en.md

 The Karasuma Subway Line runs north-south from Kyoto Station and also provides direct access to the Kyoto International Conference Center.
 For Kyoto Univ.
 Yoshida South Campus:

 - Take the Karasuma Subway Line and get off at "Imadegawa Station."
+    - From Kyoto Station or the Shijo area, take the train bound for "Kokusaikaikan."
 - Exit from the south ticket gate via Exit 3, and walk 30 meters to the eastbound "Karasuma Imadegawa" bus stop.
 - Use one of the following buses, each operating approximately every 10 minutes:
     - City Bus Route 201 bound for "Hyakumanben/Gion": Get off at "Kyodai Seimon-mae," then walk about 5 minutes.